 Get to know more of Vanguard’s history on the 90th Anniversary website.

 Regional accreditation and membership in the Western Association of Schools and Colleges were granted in 1964.
 In 1967 the college received recognition and approval of its teaching credential program from the California State Board of Education.
 In June 1983 the Graduate Studies Program received approval from the Western Association of Schools and Colleges.
 A Degree Completion Program was started in 1994 for adult learners.
 On July 1, 1999 university status was achieved when Southern California College registered with the Secretary of State’s Office as Vanguard University of Southern California.
-The University is comprised of the College, the Graduate School, and the School for Professional Studies.
+The University is comprised of the Undergraduate College and the School for Graduate and Professional Studies.

 For over three-quarters of a century, Vanguard University has been a leader in educational innovation within its denomination, preparing students for all types of ministry.
 As a Christian university, VUSC is constantly seeking to expand its influence and service through education that provides excellence without compromise for the glory of Jesus Christ.